yangq001/TEDE/README.md

 Usage:
 TEDE(effect_GX,se_GX=c(),effect_GY,se_GY,GX_joint=FALSE,GY_joint=FALSE,n1,n2,LDcov,correlated_snps=TRUE,method="aSPU",distribution_based=FALSE,n.perm=1000)

-effect_GX: a vector containing the effect sizes of p SNPs on X.
+effect_GX: a vector containing the effect sizes of p SNPs on X.<br />
 se_GX: a vector containing the standard errors of effect_GX.
 Do not specify this if this information is unavailable, in which case TEDE-Sc2 and TEDE-aSPU2 will not be performed.
 effect_GY: a vector containing the effect sizes of p SNPs on Y.
 se_GY: a vector containing the standard errors of effect_GY.